|By Igin Staff|

 Rohr indicates there are three major reasons for choosing one equipment leasing or finance company over another.
 They are service, service and service.
 Each member of the "green team" at Preferred Capital is assigned a specific manufacturer and dealer group to work with.
 Rohr reports that this personalized service makes a difference in a very competitive environment.

 To get the manufacturer's point of view, we contacted Ray Badger from Turbo Technologies, a manufacturer of hydroseeding systems in Beaver Falls, PA.
 Badger indicates that equipment leasing and financing play a significant role in building his company's overall sales.
 Although the general trend in equipment costs has been up, putting the pressure on the cash flow of operators, Turbo Technologies has not increased prices on their hydro-seeding equipment over the years.
 Nevertheless, more of their clients are now requesting information on financing.
+Badger states that in the past his salespeople would advise a prospective client on the availability of financing at the end of the selling process.
+Today, the financing question comes up very early, and surprisingly, it is the contractor or landscaper expressing interest on the different finance programs that are available.
+He also states that it really makes good business sense to let the equipment earn the money to pay for itself rather than simply writing a check.

 If your landscaping/contracting company is growing, and you are looking to increase both profits and the success of your company, equipment financing can certainly make a difference in helping you achieve those goals.
 Here are five hard and fast rules to consider when purchasing/financing equipment: